 PUPPY TRAINING/SOCIALISATION CLASSES.

 There are studies out there now that are now saying that a badly run puppy class can have detrimental effects on a pups and ultimately adult dogs behaviour and I would agree with that.
-Dogs learn through association and if a pup is having a scary or traumatic (to the pup) experience they can associate that bad/scary experience with things in the environment in which it happened, and if at a puppy class that association could be with other dogs, the building it happened in, the trainer etc, so Yes, it makes sense that a bad puppy training class could cause a lifelong fear or phobia of what they associate with the scary stimulus, even more so if it happens in a puppies fear period (explained in which age dog ).
-Having said that a well run class can be of great benefit, not only with training but also helping with socialisation with good associations to other dogs and also good experienced trainers will be able to give you pointers on things outside the class too.
+Dogs learn through association and if a pup is having a scary or traumatic (to the pup) experience they can associate that bad/scary experience with things in the environment in which it happened.
+If at a puppy class that association could be with other dogs, the building, the trainer etc, so Yes, it makes sense that a bad puppy training class could cause a lifelong fear or phobia of what they associate with the perceived scary stimulus, even more so if it happens in a puppies fear period (explained in which age dog ).
+Having said that a well run class can be of great benefit, not only with training but also helping with socialisation, with good associations to other dogs and also good experienced trainers will be able to give you pointers on things outside the class too.

-Good classes are always busy so you should seek one out long before you are due to get your pup, months before, if one is recommended then go along and have a look before booking it in, go along a couple of times at least so you are happy, look for trainers that are fair and firm and employ reward based training techniques, look for puppies in the class being happy and not stressed or being put under unnecessary pressure or mental and physical abuse, sadly it still happens and there is no need whatsoever for it if you do it properly.
-Here is an example of a silly thing that a dog trainer did at a class, he got out a starting pistol while training was going on and fired it to "get dogs used to bangs", some of the dogs might have developed a lifelong fear of bangs and similar noises because of this and in doing so give the dog and owners a lifelong problem to deal with.
+Good classes are always busy so you should seek one out long before you are due to get your pup, months before.
+If one is recommended then go along and have a look before booking it in, go along a couple of times so you are happy, look for trainers that are fair, firm and consistent, that employ reward based, dog friendly techniques, look for puppies in the class being happy, not stressed, or being put under unnecessary pressure or mental and physical abuse, sadly it still happens and there is no need whatsoever for it if you do it properly.
+Here is an example of a silly thing that a dog trainer did at a class, he got out a starting pistol while training was going on and fired it to "get dogs used to bangs."
+Some of the pups present might have developed a lifelong fear of bangs and similar noises because of this, and in doing so give the dog and owners a lifelong problem to deal with.

 If you are at all worried about what you see going on in a class then look elsewhere.